Buford F. Gordon: Career

 Gordon opened his cosmetics business, Chemical Manufacturing Co. in 1919 while studying in Chicago.
 After earning his degree, Gordon moved to the town of South Bend where an African Methodist Episcopal church was being built.
 Gordon spent his first few years in the town researching the history and living conditions of its Black residents.
 Going through newspaper and library records, Gordon eventually finished his first work, the Negro of South Bend, in 1922.
 Initially threatened by disgruntled White residents of the town, Gordon's church would finish construction in 1924.
 His congregation adored him for his advice and carefully planned out sermons.
 Gordon eventually resigned his position in South Bend in 1925, electing to, in his own words, "Do better in some other town."
 He became pastor at the Greater Wesley Temple of the African Methodist Episcopal Church in Akron, Ohio the same year.
 He stayed for six years.
 Gordon wrote his second book, Pastor and People in 1930.
 Six years later he would write Teaching for Abundant Learning.
-The same year, Gordon would be elected Bishop of the African Methodist Episcopal Church.
+The same year, Gordon would be elected Bishop of the African Methodist Episcopal Zion Church.
 In 1944, then, Gordon once again was elected Bishop, this time of the tenth district.
 Gordon was an executive committee member of the NAACP in the later half of his life.